tanay123456789/postman-docs/src/pages/docs/flows/tutorials/tutorials-intro.md

 <img alt="Flow block list" src="https://assets.postman.com/postman-docs/flows/flow-block-list.jpg" width="350px"/>

+Note that any changes you in flows are auto-saved immediately.
+There's no need to save the flow periodically like you would when editing a request.

 ## Adding and connecting blocks

 To add a new block, select **Add Block** at the bottom of the canvas.
 This opens the block list, and you can select a block type.
 Then select the canvas to drop the block.